was111607/sample-gcp-nlp-flask/language_api/README.md

 Visit the link generated ('Running on http://127.0.0.1:8080/') to view your application running locally.
 Press `Control-C` on your command line when you are finished.

-When you are ready to leave your virtual environment:

-    deactivate

 ## Running tests